d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 d2l.plt.legend();
 ```

 In the experiment, we used cross-entropy loss for category prediction.
+Now,
-Now, assume that the prediction probability of the actual category $j$ is $p_j$ and the cross-entropy loss is $-\log p_j$.
-We can also use the focal loss[2].
-Given the positive hyper-parameters $\gamma$ and $\alpha$, this loss is defined as:
+assume that the prediction probability of the actual category $j$ is $p_j$ and
+the cross-entropy loss is $-\log p_j$.
+We can also use the focal loss
+:cite:`Lin.Goyal.Girshick.ea.2017`.
+Given the positive hyper-parameters $\gamma$
+and $\alpha$, this loss is defined as:

 $$ - \alpha (1-p_j)^{\gamma} \log p_j.$$